Convexity in hierarchically hyperbolic spaces: subsets in familiar examples

 Now let $W\in \mf{S} - \mf{S}^*$ such that $ \diam(CW) = \infty$.
 We will show that $\pi_W(Y)$ uniformly coarsely covers $CW$ by showing that for all $V \in\mf{S}^*$ such that $\rho_W^V$ is defined there exists $y \in Y$ such that $\pi_W(y)$ is uniformly close to $\rho_W^V$.
 First suppose $V \in \mf{S}^*$ with $V\nest W$.
 By the preceding paragraph, there exist $x,x' \in Y$ such that $d_V(x,x') > 100E$.
 If $\gamma$ is a hierarchy path connecting $x$ and $x'$, then $\pi_W(\gamma)$ is uniformly close to $\rho_W^V$ by the bounded geodesic image axiom (Axiom \ref{item:dfs:bounded_geodesic_image}).
 Further, since $Y$ is {\sqc} there exists $y \in Y$ such that $d_W(\rho_W^V,\pi_W(y))<B'$ where $B'$ depends only on $Q$ and $\mf{S}$.
 If instead $V \in \mf{S}^*$ and $V\trans W$, then there exists $y \in Y$ such that $d_V(y,\rho_V^W) > \kappa_0$.
 Thus $d_W(y,\rho_W^V)\leq\kappa_0$ by the consistency axiom (Axiom \ref{item:dfs_transversal}).
 Since the set $\{\rho_W^V : V \in \mf{S}^* \text{ with } V\trans W \text{ or } V\nest W \}$ uniformly coarsely covers $CW$ by hypothesis, we have that $\pi_W(Y)$ uniformly coarsely covers all of $CW$ as well.

 Hence we have that for all $W \in \mf{S}$, $CW$ is uniformly coarsely covered by $\pi_W(Y)$ and so $Y$ coarsely covers $\mc{X}$ by the distance formula. \end{proof}

 Before continuing, we will take a brief detour to define a property of graphs that will be relevant to our study of right-angled Coxeter groups.
 Given a graph $\Gamma$, define $\Gamma^4$ as the graph whose vertices are induced 4--cycles of $\Gamma$.
 Two vertices in $\Gamma^4$ are adjacent if and only if the corresponding induced 4-cycles in $\Gamma$ have two non-adjacent vertices in common.
+Given graphs $\Lambda_1, \Lambda_2$ recall that the join $\Lambda_1\ast\Lambda_2$, is the graph obtained from $\Lambda_1\sqcup \Lambda_2$ by adding an edge between each vertex of $\Lambda_1$ and each vertex of $\Lambda_2$.

 \begin{defn}[Constructed from squares] A graph $\Gamma$ is \emph{$\mathcal{CFS}$} if $\Gamma=\Omega*K$, where $K$ is a (possibly empty) clique and $\Omega$ is a non-empty subgraph such that $\Omega^4$ has a connected component $T$ where every vertex of $\Omega$ is contained in a $4$--cycle that is a vertex of $T$.
 If $\Gamma$ is $\mc{CFS}$ and $\Omega^4$ is connected, then we say $\Gamma$ is \emph{strongly $\mc{CFS}$}.
 If $\Gamma$ is (strongly) $\mc{CFS}$, then by abuse of language we will say that the right-angled Coxeter group $G_\Gamma$ is (strongly) $\mc{CFS}$.
 See Figure \ref{aone} below for examples of $\mc{CFS}$ and strongly $\mc{CFS}$ graphs. \end{defn}